fillumina/PerformanceTools/docs/paradigms.md

 # Paradigms

-This API supports three different paradigms: direct construction, fluent interface and templates.
+This API supports three different paradigms:

-1) _Direct construction_ it's the simplest and most basic one, it consists in the construction of the needed objects using the java new operator and to pass them with setters or constructor arguments.
-Thought this way is the most complex one it allows the wider customization.
+1) _Direct construction_ is the simplest and most basic one, it consists in the construction of the needed objects using the java `new` operator and to pass them by setters or constructor arguments.
+Thought this way is the most complex one it allows for the wider customization.

-2) _Fluent interface_ allows to build a performance tests by using a fluent interface which is easy to write and to read.
-The interface is structured by using components that can be linked together to obtain the needed features.
+2) _Fluent interface_ is easier to write and read.
+The interface is structured by using components that can be linked together to obtain the needed features in using a very expressive and auto-documenting chain of methods.
     It is still easy to customize.

 3) _Templates_ are abstract classes that forces some method to be filled in.
     The advantage here is semplicity because they are really intuitive and easy to use.
-They are on a disadvantage if you need to customize it (though some basic customization is still allowed).

-This is an example of a performance test written using a _fluent interface_ [DivisionByTwoPerformanceTest.java] (../performance-tools-examples/src/main/java/com/fillumina/performance/examples/fluent/DivisionByTwoPerformanceTest.java):
+This is an example of a performance test written using a _fluent interface_ [DivisionByTwoPerformanceTest.java] (../performance-tools-examples/src/test/java/com/fillumina/performance/examples/fluent/DivisionByTwoPerformanceTest.java):
 ```java
 public class DivisionByTwoPerformanceTest {